 Name of Power of Attorney (if applicable) (consider a power of attorney if your child is aged 16 and above)

 Additional Comments for Action Plan

-If the hospital decides to discharge your relative home, but you feel that your relative should be admitted for his or her safety, you can tell the physician in charge that you do not feel that it is safe to take the person home.
+- Most of the time nowadays, people are not admitted to hospital, even for suicidal ideation, but rather a follow-up and treatment plan is set up.
+However, if the hospital is wanting to discharge your loved one, and you feel strongly that your loved one should be admitted, you can tell them that you do not feel that it is safe to take the person home.
 Recognize that mental health professionals in an emergency room deal with mental health crises regularly, so they may have a higher tolerance for mental health distress than you.
 Nonetheless, you can still ask the professional to explain to you why he or she feels that the decision is a safe one, and for advice on how to deal with things should your relative go home.

 Depression & Bipolar Disorder: Family Psychoeducational Group Manual - Therapist Guide, by Christina Bartha, Kate Kitchen, Carol Parker and Cathy Thomson.
 Available from the Centre for Addiction and Mental Health at http://www.camh.net/Publications/CAMH_Publications/

 Information in this pamphlet is offered ‘as is' and is meant only to provide general information that supplements, but does not replace the information from your health provider.
 Always contact a qualified health professional for further information in your specific situation or circumstance.

 You are free to copy and distribute this material in its entirety as long as 1) this material is not used in any way that suggests we endorse you or your use of the material, 2) this material is not used for commercial purposes (non-commercial), 3) this material is not altered in any way (no derivative works).
 View full license at http://creativecommons.org/licenses/by-nc-nd/2.5/ca/